matrix-org/matrix-spec-proposals/proposals/3892-custom-emotes-with-encryption.md

  <img class="mx_Emote" title=":shortcode:" src="blob:https://example.com/blob-guid">
 ```
 This is similar to current implementations in structure, but rather than having clients render img tags <br/>
 from the message source they are added during construction of the message html.
+Encrypted rooms can use the blob obtained after decryption <br/>
+while unencrypted ones can directly use the mxc url.

 ## Emote sources
 ### Room emotes